-The Edge – Bowman County Activity Complex is currently under construction and should open to the public January 17, 2023 with the Trampoline Park opening February 7, 2023.
+The Edge – Bowman County Activity Complex opened to the public January 17, 2023 with the Trampoline Park opening February 7, 2023.

 Bowman Parks and Recreation had been planning to add onto the Rouzie Recreation Center with a 6000 sq ft addition to begin the fall of 2021.
 While working on the Rouzie project, the board was informed of a price reduction in the Shopko/Alco building located at 320 Highway 12 East.
 Upon touring the building and discussing possibilities and price comparisons, the board decided to shelf the Rouzie Rec North Addition project at this time and purchase the Shopko/Alco building using the existing 1% sales tax.
 The purchase occurred on November 2, 2021.
 This 25,375 sq ft facility also sits on 5 acres and has room for expansion, adequate parking, and a lot of indoor potential.
 The board plans to add a trampoline park to include a climbing wall, dodgeball, tramps, ninja course, and indoor playground.
 They will also add a multipurpose court for basketball, volleyball, pickleball, badminton, and open area sports, a cardio/weight room, two multipurpose exercise rooms that can be opened up for large groups for dance, exercise, martial arts, tumbling, pickleball, etc., a kitchen/concessions area, and another meeting/party room as well as a walking track, racquetball court, additional seating area, and a reception station.
 The plan is to open the facility by mid-2022.
 The budget for the entire project (purchase and renovation) is currently at $1.5 million and the existing 1% sales tax will be used to pay off the bond incurred by the end of 2029.